1 min read | 3 February, 2021 By Rachael Down

-A casual contract is a legal agreement for workers whose hours are not set in stone.
+A casual contract (or zero hour) is a legal agreement for workers whose hours are not set in stone.
 In Australia, 1 in every 4 workers are on a casual contract.
 As casual contracts offer no guarantee of any work, they can be useful for entrepreneurs running a start-up business.

 For a growing start-up, this kind of contract can provide supplementary labour when you need it, but it doesn’t tie you into paying salaries when you perhaps don’t have sufficient work.
 They are attractive to students, working parents and others who want flexible work, but can’t – or don’t want to – always accept it.